Authored by the expert who managed and guided the team behind the Romania Property Pack

 What's the 12-month outlook for demand in Romania in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Romania is cautiously positive, with buyers remaining active but selective, taking longer to make decisions, and focusing heavily on well-priced properties in good locations.
+As of 2026, the 12-month demand outlook for residential property in Romania is cautious but positive, with buyers still active but more willing to negotiate.

 By the way, we also have an update regarding price forecasts in Romania.